ovis-hpc/ldms/ldms/src/sampler/cxi_sampler/ldms-sampler_cxi_sampler.rst

       |
       | (Optional) A CSV list of POSIX regular expressions used to match and
         collect metrics from file names under rh_path.
-        See Section COUTNER NAMES for details.
+        See Section COUNTER NAMES for details.
         If this option is omitted all counters will be collected.

    rh_counters_file=<PATH>